xwmx/nb/README.md

-With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` works in any standard Linux / Unix environment, including macOS and WSL.
+With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
 [Optional dependencies](#optional) can be installed to enhance functionality, but `notes` works great without them.